AI adoption · Leadership teams

 Three steps, starting with a workshop.

-Most clients begin at step one, and we only move into the next step where there's a clear reason to.
+Most clients begin at step one.
+We only move to the next where there is a clear reason to.

 01